-On July 17, 2013, Rep. Matt Lopresti, Julia Lopresti, Robert Johnson, Regena Johnson, Kyle McKee, Marites McKee, Emil Gocong, Liz Gocong and Kenneth Tyler filed their lawsuit against Haseko (Civil No. 13-1-1995-07) seeking monetary damages for not completing a marina.
+On July 17, 2013, Former Rep. Matt Lopresti, Julia Lopresti, Robert Johnson, Regena Johnson, Kyle McKee, Marites McKee, Emil Gocong, Liz Gocong and Kenneth Tyler filed their lawsuit against Haseko (Civil No. 13-1-1995-07) seeking monetary damages for not completing a marina.
 The lawsuit consisted of 9 claims.

 Two claims were dismissed before the trial began.
 After 8 weeks of trial, the jury found in favor of Haseko on two claims and issued a verdict for the Plaintiffs on claim #3 (Unfair and Deceptive Trade Practices).
 Subsequently the trial judge set aside the jury verdict and ordered that judgment be entered in favor of Haseko and against Plaintiffs when he concluded as a matter of law that Plaintiffs had failed to prove they suffered monetary damages.
 Two more claims were dismissed after the trial.
-Accordingly, at this time seven of the Plaintiffs’ nine claims have been dismissed in favor of Haseko.
+Seven of the Plaintiffs’ nine claims have been dismissed in favor of Haseko.

 On January 29, 2018, Judge Nakasone ruled in favor of plaintiffs on Count I and Count 9.
 Below is a summary of each claim.